BlurrySquire/Grape-Engine-Original/README.md

 - Thank you to [Travis Vroman](https://github.com/travisvroman) for the ``defines.hpp`` file.
 It was designed for use with C and [Kohi](https://github.com/travisvroman/kohi), I modified it to better suit my engine and C++.
 If you would like a list of the modifications made they are in the top comment of ``engine/source/defines.hpp``.
 I also took the platform layer design from [Kohi](https://github.com/travisvroman/kohi) by [Travis Vroman](https://github.com/travisvroman) and modified it for use with my game engine.

 ## To-Do
+My game engine is a bit of a mess.
+I am revamping everything before continuing development.
+- [X] Revamp the logger.
-- [ ] Start work on windowing/creating a rendering canavs in the platform layer.
+- [ ] Revamp the platform layer.
+- [ ] Create an application layer.
-- [ ] Start documenting the API.
+- [ ] Work on LUA integration using [Sol2](https://github.com/ThePhD/sol2)

 ## Want to contribute?
 - Make a fork of the main repo and add your changes.